oncodash/ontoweaver/docs/sections/introductions.rst

 OntoWeaver allows extracting data from files in the most commons data formats, and convert them into "knowledge graphs".
-Konwledge graphs are sets of nodes, linked with edges to other nodes.
+Knowledge graphs are sets of nodes, linked with edges to other nodes.
 Those nodes and edges have types, and carry data "properties" with them.

 With OntoWeaver, you can automatize the extraction of data from tabular files